-Timer is an important application in Embedded systems, it maintains the timing of an operation in sync with a system clock or an external clock.
-Timer has so many applications such as measure time generating delays, they can also be used for generating baud rates.
+The timer is an important application in Embedded systems, it maintains the timing of an operation in sync with a system clock or an external clock.
+The timer has so many applications such as measure time generating delays, they can also be used for generating baud rates.

-A normal delay function might be using for loop iterating for a few 1000 cycles.
+A normal delay function might be used for loop iterating for a few 1000 cycles.
 But these types of delays need not be accurate and fundamentally it is not a good programming practice.
 So, TIMER/COUNTER is a software designed to count the time interval between events.
-It counts the cycle of the peripheral clock or an externally-supplied clock.
+It counts the cycle of the peripheral clock or an externally supplied clock.

 Timer in 8051

 The AT89S8253 has three timers/counters marked T0, T1 and T2.
 Timers T0 and T1 completely fall under the 8051 Standard.
 Their main purpose is to measure time and count external events.
 Besides, they are used for generating clock pulses that can be used in serial communication, so-called Baud Rate.

 The microcontroller can also generate/measure the required time delays by running loops, but the timer/counter relieves the CPU from that redundant and repetitive task, allowing it to allocate maximum processing time for other tasks.

 Below table provides the details of the 8051 Timers.

 The timer is nothing but a simple binary counter that can be configured to count clock pulses(Internal/External).
 Once it reaches the Max value, it will reset to zero setting up an Overflow flag and generates the interrupt if enabled.

 Timers T0 and T1 completely fall under the 8051 Standard.
 They are 16 bit wide as shown.
 This can be accessed as two 8-bit registers THx and TLx, representing a low and a high byte of 16-bit register.

 Formula used to calculate values in these two registers is very simple: